 Day 2 – Exploring Machu Picchu

-This is the day that makes all that hard work yesterday worth it.
+Day 2 of the 2 day Inca trail hike to Machu Picchu is the day that makes all that hard work the day before worth it.
 It is really, truly, magical to get to spend a day of your beautiful life in this even more beautiful place.

 Getting Back to the Machu Picchu Citadel

 Another wakeup call that is early, but not AS early as the day before.
 You can decide with your group how early you want to get up and visit, but it is recommended to go as early as possible.
 We left around 7am and probably got there around 8am.